 As a child, I used to gravitate toward people who were having a bad day, often for reasons incomprehensible to a child.
 I would say or do just the right thing to cheer them up.
 They would report back to my mother, favourably I hope, and she would tell me later in a child-friendly way that, for example, the random person I had just held hands with and skated around the rink had just suffered a miscarriage.
 This gravitational force is something that has continued throughout my life.

 Both of my parents were musicians.
 I am musical myself, but I have never put in the disciplined practice to become great.
 I gravitated more towards writing, and later acting.
 I had input from my teachers at school that I was a “natural humourist.”
 The combination of writing and acting points to a few possible outcomes.
-Raconteur, Stand-Up Comedienne, Saturday Night Live regular… I’m sure there are others.
-(I remain forever at Lorne Michaels’ behest) …and lately I have been getting up the guts to sing, as a part of Loud and Queerly’s Cab Lab Collective.
+Raconteur, Stand-Up Comedienne, Saturday Night Live regular… (I remain forever at Lorne Michaels’ behest) …and lately I have been getting up the guts to sing, as a part of Loud and Queerly’s Cab Lab Collective.
 Loud and Queerly is an LGBTQIA+ charity organisation, and as an Ally, I cherish every moment I spend with these vibrant, creative souls.
 Soon, I hope to be raising my performance game and joining them on stage!

 Around my 40th birthday, (yeah, yeah, I’m old.
 Keep reading.)
 I decided to heed the call of the mighty Kevin Smith (The Clerks guy.
 You know, Silent Bob.) that if I had something to say, get on the mic.
 The podcast “industry” does not have gatekeepers.
 No audition required.
 Just be yourself and the right people will find you.
 They did.
 I’m talking about three guys in Virginia called Matt, Nate and Justin.
 They became my friends, even though we had never met.
 Their unquenchable desire to make content inspired me.
 They took risks, laid it all on the line and failed miserably, and repeatedly rose from the ashes like that Phoenix from Harry Potter.
 Their current incarnation includes even more Virginian podcasters and comedians and now operates as Legion of Stupid.
 I love every millisecond of it and it still continues as I write this.
-If any of you are reading this, Keep on Truckin.
-Even you, Matt Wade.

 I was so enthusiastic about podcasting that I wanted to spread it to the entire community.
 I think it’s good for the soul.
 I noticed that our local community arts organisation was making a recording studio.
 I put in the suggestion and heard nothing back.
 Now the recording studio is no more.
 Heigh Ho.
 Such predicaments, I must forge ahead. (thanks T-Bone.)

 While I was doing that, I also had met a friend by the name of Faye Lamb.
 She ran a creative space called Unravel & Unwind CIC.
 She needed volunteers.
 I suggested bringing another love of mine, papercraft, into the space and offer workshops.
 They had recently received a huge donation of papercraft supplies from someone’s estate and I was the one to try to make head or tail of it and see what I could use.
 In doing so, I also became quite active in the running of the place.
 After the pandemic, I saw that our local yarn shop was not going to renew its lease, and I mentioned it to Faye.
 Now Unravel & Unwind is a bricks and mortar shop, a thriving safe space with a calendar full of workshops and inspiration around every corner!

 I am a spiritual person with a scientific bent.
 I have a rich history of exploring religion and metaphysical stuff.
 I recently had a crisis/rebirth cycle (as I’m sure everyone does from time to time) and my entire outlook on life transformed.
 I cannot tell you just how amazing this all was, I can only refer you to the website to which one of my new friends directed me: